Pioneered by Talkory.ai

 Diverse Training = Better Errors Detection

-GPT, Claude, and Gemini were trained on different data with different methodologies.
-A hallucination in one model's training is unlikely to appear in another's, making cross-model verification highly effective.
+GPT, Claude, and Gemini were trained on different data using different methods.
+A hallucination baked into one model's training rarely shows up in another's.
+That difference is exactly what makes cross-model verification work.

 ๐Ÿ”